raghunathreddybalam/devTinder/src/points.md

 10.

 - In `models/user.js`, defined a Mongoose schema with `firstName`, `lastName`, `email`, `password`, `age`, and `gender`, and created a reusable `User` model for database operations.

+11.

+- `app.use(express.json())` is built-in middleware that parses incoming JSON request bodies and populates `req.body` with the parsed object.
+- Without it, `req.body` would be `undefined` when clients send JSON data.
+- Created a `/signup` POST route that reads user data from `req.body`, creates a new `User` instance, and saves it to MongoDB.
+- Wrapped the save operation in try-catch: success returns "user added successfully", failure returns 400 with the error message.